Summer in Des Moines is packed with family fun, outdoor adventures, local festivals, live entertainment, and unforgettable memories!

 - Head to the Amanas and experience German culture in the seven scenic villages.

-- Learn about Dutch heritage and eat a Dutch letter in Pella.
+- Learn about Dutch heritage in Pella.

 - Find out what families love about Ames.